On the interplay between magnetic field and anisotropy in holographic QCD: Thermodynamics

 \subsection{Phase structure and the chiral transition}

 We now study the phase diagram when the effects of the magnetic field $B$ and the anisotropy parameter $a$ compete.
 We fix $x_f=1$, which corresponds to the large N analog of real QCD with $N_c=3$ colors and $N_f=3$ light flavors.
 Small values of the parameter $c$ give qualitative agreement with lattice QCD data in the presence of $B$ \cite{Bali:2011qj,Bali:2012zg,DElia:2012ems} which exhibits inverse magnetic catalysis as we discussed in the previous section.
 Specifically, we will use either of $c=0.25$ and $c=0.4$.
 Then (except for very small values of $a$), as mentioned above, the only nontrivial feature of the phase diagram is the chiral transition.
 This was shown at zero $B$ and at $c=0.4$ in~\cite{Gursoy:2018ydr}, and continues to hold at finite $B$ as well as for $c=0.25$.
+We also note that in a related model~\cite{Iatrakis:2010zf,Iatrakis:2010jb}, where chiral symmetry breaking arises as in V-QCD through a tachyonic brane action but backreaction is not considered, only magnetic catalysis was found~\cite{Ballon-Bayona:2020xtf}.
+This result agrees with our earlier work, where backreaction was seen to be essential for inverse magnetic catalysis~\cite{Gursoy:2016ofp}.
 In the next section we explore other observables that help characterize the $c$-dependence and, possibly, help single out a preferable value once first principles (lattice-QCD) calculations of these observables become available.

 We recall that the behavior of the chiral transition temperature $T_\chi$ as a function of $B$ can be used as a proxy for (inverse) magnetic catalysis\footnote{which we abbreviate by (I)MC below.}, where decrease of $T_\chi$ with increasing $B$ signals inverse magnetic catalysis \cite{Bali:2012zg}.
 As noted in \cite{Gursoy:2016ofp,Ballon-Bayona:2017dvv,Gursoy:2017wzz}, using the first law of thermodynamics one can rewrite the derivative $dT_\chi/dB$ in terms of differences in entropy and magnetization between the chirally symmetric and asymmetric phases.
 This quantity can in turn be used as an order parameter to diagnose (I)MC.
 One can derive an analogous result in the case of anisotropy, where inverse anisotropic catalysis can be detected by looking at the differences in entropy and `anisotropization' between the two phases\footnote{In principle, one could also derive a two-dimensional analog of these arguments, where one can see the behavior of the chiral transition temperature as a function of both $a$ and $B$.
 However, since we only look at slices through the phase diagram at fixed $a$, we will not explicitly perform this computation.
 This corresponds to specifying a particular ensemble where we fix $a$ in the dual field theory.} \cite{Gursoy:2018ydr}.